ItsY8S/capstone/README.md

 ### Getting Up & Running
+1. Run `mongod` from the terminal
-1. Download Artist Store from the master branch.
+2. Download Artist Store from the master branch.
-2. Open your preferred terminal and `cd` into the folder
+3. Open your preferred terminal and `cd` into the folder
-3. Run `npm i` from terminal
+4. Run `npm i` from terminal
-4. Run `npm run start` from terminal
+5. Run `npm run start` from terminal
-5. Navigate to `localhost:3000` in your browser
+6. Navigate to `localhost:3000` in your browser